evalysfun/.github/profile/README.md

 ### 7. integration-examples

-**Integration Examples** - Comprehensive examples demonstrating component integration.
+**Integration Examples** it is comprehensive examples demonstrating component integration.

-**Purpose**: Provides working examples showing how all Evalys components work together.
+**Purpose**: it will provides working examples showing how all Evalys components work together.

 **Contents**:
 - Full flow example (end-to-end integration)